torsteingrindvik/serial-keel/README.md

 Use the environment variable `RUST_LOG` to control log verbosity, e.g. `export RUST_LOG=warn` or `export RUST_LOG=debug`.

+> **Note:** Without using a configuration file Serial Keel just attempts to open every TTY it can find.
+> See the [next section](#using-a-configuration-file) for using configuration files.

 ### Using a configuration file

-By default all all serial ports will be opened to prevent this a configuration file is needed.
+By default all serial ports will be opened.
+Use a configuration file to change this behaviour.
 Run `serial-keel examples config` to see an example configuration file.
-You can store this as `my-config.ron` to get started.
+You can store the output of this as `my-config.ron` to get started.

-## How it works

-### Entities

-#### Client

-The actor initiating a websocket connection to some active server.
-Sends requests to the server, which replies with responses.

-#### Server

-Continuously listens to TTYs.
-Serves clients over websockets, with the messages received via the TTYs.

-#### Endpoint

-A thing which may produce serial messages and accepts being written to.

-For example the endpoint `/dev/ttyACM0` or `COM0` represents real TTYs which can produce messages.

-Endpoints may also be mocked, and thus have any name e.g. `mock-1` or `specific-mocked-device-30`.
+A short summary of the configuration file is:

+- Allows setting whether serial ports should be automatically opened
+- Allows choosing exactly which TTYs to open
+- Allows grouping endpoints together
+- Allows giving labels to groups and endpoints

 ## Cargo Features